syncfusion-content/fileformat-docs/File-Formats/DocIO/ASP-NET.md

 # Working with ASP.NET

+In your ASP.NET application, please add the required assemblies in order to use DocIO.
+[Refer here for assemblies required](/File-Formats/DocIO/Assemblies-Required).

 ## Save the document

 The following code example illustrates how to download the Word document in browser after saving the document.